kaltura/kme-sdk-android/user-guide.md

  val kmeSDK = KME.getInstance()
 ```

-## For eah kind of interaction with KME SDK has a specific controllers
+## For each kind of interaction with KME SDK has a specific controllers
 * Sign In
 * User
 * Room